Release Policy

 3. Base image checks

-This package is responsible for verifying the base (parent) images reported in the attestation are acceptable.
+This package is responsible for verifying the base (parent) images reported in the SLSA Provenace or the SBOM are allowed.

 • Package name: base_image_registries